Hammett

 1954, USA, 82m, BW, Crime-Police Drama

-Screenplay William Sackheim, Daniel Fuchs Producer Hayes Goetz Photography Ellis W. Carter Editor Sam Fields Music Dave Milton, Hans J. Salter Cast Gary Merrill, Jan Sterling, Regis Toomey, Lamont Johnson, Patrick Waltz, Chuck Connors, Paula Raymond, Emile Meyer, George Wallace, Chubby Johnson.
+Screenplay William Sackheim, Daniel Fuchs Producer Hayes Goetz Photography Ellis W. Carter Editor Sam Fields Music Hans J. Salter Cast Gary Merrill, Jan Sterling, Regis Toomey, Lamont Johnson, Patrick Waltz, Chuck Connors, Paula Raymond, Emile Meyer, George Wallace, Chubby Johnson.

 "In the tradition of Dragnet and The Lineup, this is devoted to a typically busy day at a police precinct station house.
 Despite the presence of such recognizable actors as Gary Merrill and Regis Toomey, the film successfully adopts a documentary approach.
 The plot concerns a new police chief (Gary Merrill) who is determined to clean up a crime-ridden slum district.
 The ads for The Human Jungle offered teasing full-body shots of costar Jan Sterling in a skimpy negligee; hopefully the fans lured in by this come-on weren't disappointed once they found how little they actually saw of Ms. Sterling (figuratively and literally) in the film itself.
 The Human Jungle was an 'in between' production for Allied Artists, which in 1954 was trying to divest itself of the 'poverty row' onus placed upon its predecessor, Monogram Pictures." - Hal Erickson (Allmovie)